flashcordon/big-history/Mystères-physique.md

 (33–38).
 These lie around redshift z ∼ 3 and have a metallicity that is ∼10−2 that of solar system material; thus, deuterium should be essentially primordial.

-- Lithium is measured in the atmospheres of metal-poor stars in the stellar halo (Pop- ulation II) of our Galaxy.
-Due to convective motions, surface material can be dragged to the hot stellar interior, where lithium is burned readily; this effect is evidenced by low lithium abundances in cool halo stars.
-- lithium has now been observed in stars in an accreted metal-poor dwarf galaxy
 - Prior to WMAP, BBN was the premier means of determining the cosmic baryon density.
 Standard BBN has one free parameter, η, but three light elements—deuterium, 4 He, and 7 Li—have well-measured primordial abundances.
 Thus, the problem is overdetermined: Each element ideally